fablabnk/VaseProto/README.md

 daisysp::DelayLine<float, MAX_DELAY> del;
 ```

 2. With a namespace.
-For example by including the following line before our module declaration ```struct DelayProto : Module```
+For example by including the following line before our module declaration ```struct DelayParamsProto : Module```
 ```
 using namespace daisysp;
 ```